 Here's How You Can Protect Your Eyes

 By wearing sunglasses that offer 100% UV protection, you can reduce your risk of developing sight robbing diseases, like cataracts and macular degeneration, and reduce glaucoma symptoms.
 Polarized lenses, in particular, can help with glare.
 With yearly comprehensive eye exams, early diagnosis and consistent treatment, you can prevent vision deterioration from glaucoma or similar sight-threatening eye diseases.
-Contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys to book your eye doctor's appointment today.
+Contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to book your eye doctor's appointment today.

 Can glaucoma be cured?

 While there is currently no cure for glaucoma, there are many effective treatment options available.
 Treatments that can help stop or slow the progression of glaucoma include eye drops, oral medications, as well as laser and surgical procedures.

 How can glaucoma vision loss be prevented?

 The best way to avoid glaucoma-related eyesight deterioration is to undergo regular eye exams, as glaucoma can be detected and treated even in its early stages, which can prevent significant vision loss or blindness.
 That's why routine eye exams that include glaucoma testing are so important.